TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 behaviour of the code:

 - Python application : The script will run the application and check if the prediction is correct.
-- Pylint : The script will run pylint and check if the code is clean.
+- Pylint : The script will run pylint and check if the code is formatted.
 - CodeQL : The script will run codeql and check if the code is clean.

 Once all tests are passed you can push or merge to the main branch.